 • Minimum age requirement: 13

-Users can redeem SBs for gift cards from popular retailers, such as Apple, Amazon, and Target; the website awards roughly 7,000 gift cards every day.
+Users can redeem SBs for gift cards from popular retailers, such as Apple, Amazon, and Target; the website awards more than 7,000 gift cards every day.
 However, if you just want cash, you can redeem points that way, too, and receive the money in a PayPal account.

 You’ll need your own bank account if you want to transfer this money for you to use.
 Several companies offer bank accounts specifically designed for kids and even teen checking accounts with debit cards.
 Just the same, you might consider asking your parents if you can use their account.

 Branded Surveys

 The surveys made available to you will depend on your interests and profile information, as well as what research partners currently need.
 Each survey earns points; you can cash out once you’ve accumulated at least 500 points.
-Depending on survey length, users make anywhere from 50 cents to $5 per survey.
+Depending on survey length, users make anywhere from 50¢ to $5 per survey.

 You can use your points toward gift cards from more than 100 brands, receive cash in your PayPal or bank account, or even make a charitable donation.